nats-io/nats.deno/obj/README.md

 # obj

-The obj module implements the NATS KV functionality using JetStream for JavaScript clients.
+The obj module implements the NATS ObjectStore functionality using JetStream for JavaScript clients.
 JetStream clients can use streams to store and access data.
 Obj is materialized view that presents a different _API_ to interact with the data stored in a stream using the API for a ObjectStore which should be familiar